List of The Dumping Ground characters: Lucy Taylor

 Lucy Taylor, portrayed by Sally Rogers, made her first appearance on 21 March 2014 in series 2 of The Dumping Ground during the episode "Holding On".
 She departed in series 3 during the episode "Dragon Slayer".

 Tee (Mia McKenna-Bruce) receives a letter from Lucy and she arranges to meet her at a cafe and Lucy apologises to Tee for letting her down.
 Tee visits her mum at a women's refuge she is staying at and when Lucy says she wants to introduce her to someone, Tee suspects it is a boyfriend and leaves, however, Lucy goes after Tee and introduces Tee to her half-sister, Hope (Lucy Briggs).
 Johnny (Joe Maw) goes to find Tee and he meets Hope, but he is angry with Lucy about everything that has happened.
 Feeling that Hope isn't safe with Lucy, Tee takes Hope whilst Lucy is distracted and takes her to The Dumping Ground before pretending to Mike (Connor Byrne) she is an abandoned child.
 A frantic Lucy turns up at The Dumping Ground to collect Hope and Mike realises that Hope is Johnny and Tee's sister.

 Johnny spots his stepfather, Keith (Neil Morrissey), in a park and rushes to tell his mum, but he and Tee are shocked to learn that she knows and that he has been seeing Hope (now Holly & Paige Robinson).
 When Johnny goes to see his mum, Keith answers the door and Lucy arrives home shortly after.
 Keith pretends to be friendly toward Johnny, inviting him in, but when Lucy goes in, Keith is horrid to Johnny.
 Lucy tells Johnny and Tee that Keith won't be staying around as he is moving to Scotland and Johnny tells his mum that she has to think who really matters.
 Keith visits The Dumping Ground and complains to Mike about Johnny, accusing him of harassment.
 When Johnny shows his mum the photos, Lucy thinks it is drug dealing, but Keith shows him some drug counselling cards he has been handing out.
 Keith threatens to phone the police, but Lucy talks him out of it and Lucy agrees to let Keith stay so he can get to know Hope.
 On the day he is due to leave for the Army, Johnny goes to see his mum, but he finds her with a massive bruise on her face.
-Johnny gets his mum out of the house and confronts Keith.
+Johnny gets his mother out of the house and confronts Keith.